cravetzm/wur-osu-apples23/README.md

-# Field Trial Code for 2023.
+# Field Trial Code for 2023 & 2024.
 WUR and OSU Collaboration.

+## Important changes for 2024

+The controllers have been changed to operate continuously.
+They can be stopped using a service call.
+An example of this is in test_heuristics.py, where the controllers are stopped upon a keystroke.
+A few hardware parameters need to be set in the code itself.
+The files that neeed to be updated are event_detector.py and heuristic_controller.py.
+The lines which need updating are indicated by comments that begin with "WUR".

 ## Requirements